jlevy/kash/src/kash/docs/markdown/topics/b0_philosophy_of_kash.md

   Better languages and scripting tools can in fact make LLMs smarter, because it allows them to solve problems in ways that are simpler and less error prone.

-Kash may evolve into more than a command line.
-It's more like a first step toward an item-based information operating system—an alternate, more flexible UX and information architecture for knowledge workflows.
-It could be the tool you need when you don't know what tool you need.
+A better command line like a first step toward an item-based information operating system—an alternate, more flexible UX and information architecture for knowledge workflows.
+My hope is that kash becomes the tool you need when you don't know what tool you need.

 ### Design Principles